GW-datasci/Help-Desk/README.md

 - **🔀 Version Control**
   - Guidance on using Git and GitHub for version control, including resolving common issues.
-  - Support for deploying applications using platforms like Streamlit and Docker.

 - **⚙️ System Performance & Network Connectivity**
-  - Assistance with hardware-related issues, including GPU and RAM concerns.
+  - Assistance with hardware-related issues, including GPU concerns.
   - Troubleshooting network-related problems affecting software installations or remote access.

 > **🚫 Note:** We do not provide assistance with homework or direct assignment solutions.
 Our goal is to help you overcome technical obstacles and enhance your problem-solving skills.